 The majority of the data will be primary experimental and survey data generated from the Digital social science core facilities (DIGSSCORE) at the University of Bergen, which is comprised of both the online survey panel – the Norwegian Citizen Panel – and an experimental lab – the Citizen Lab.
 In addition, the researches will utilize secondary data from a number of established social science cross-national data sources.

 November 2017 Arnesen organized the project’s start up workshop at the DIGSSCORE facilities with presentations and discussions of papers and future research ideas.

 Presenters included UiB researchers Yvette Peters, Stefan Dahlberg, Sigve Tjøtta and Elisabeth Ivarsflaten, and guests from other institutions including Eric Dickson (New York University), Hannah Werner (University of Leuven), Dominik Duell (University of Essex), Cathrine Holst (University of Oslo) and Peter Esaiasson (University of Gothenburg).

-The project officially started in March this year, and the end date is set to February 2021.
+The project officially started in March 2017 and the end date is set to February 2021.